misterfish/stick/README.md

 But there are cases when the makers were not so thoughtful, or when you simply don't know (or don't care) what a function or method returns.
 The pipe will free you from the limitations of the dot, and allow you to compose your own fluid interfaces.
-We'll use express here to prove that it works.
+We'll use Express here to prove that it works.
 See the raindrops example for how you might use this with WebGL, and there are many other places this can be used.